-- 1. Students will be able to discuss the political and military conditions that led to the issuance of the Emancipation Proclamation. - 2.
-After reading the document, students will be able to summarize, in writing, the meaning of the Emancipation Proclamation. - 3.
-After reading reactions to the Proclamation, students will be able to discuss the different attitudes and viewpoints that people had towards the Emancipation Proclamation.
+- 1. Students will be able to discuss the political and military conditions that led to the issuance of the Emancipation Proclamation and General Order 143. - 2.
+After reading the document, students will be able to analyze in writing the meaning of the Emancipation Proclamation. - 3.
+After reading reactions to the proclamation, students will be able to discuss the different attitudes and viewpoints that people had towards the Emancipation Proclamation.